magomimmo/modern-cljs/doc/tutorial-04.md

 # Tutorial 4 - Modern ClojureScript

-In this tutorial we're going to start the porting of a few JavaScript (JS) samples from the book [Modern JavaScript: Development and Design][1] by [Larry Ullman][2].
+In this tutorial we're going to start by porting a few JavaScript (JS) samples from the book [Modern JavaScript: Development and Design][1] by [Larry Ullman][2].
 You can download the code from the book [here][3].